AjithPG/AjithPG/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-  - 🔭 I’m currently working on Software Engineer at TCS <br>
+  - 🔭 I’m currently working on Software Engineer at TCS
-  -🌱  I’m currently learning React
+  - 🌱 I’m currently learning React

 You have finally discovered my Github profile. <br>